Here is a quick overview of how to get started with DataStax Bulk Loader and Astra DB.

 Success!
 Your rows were loaded into the table.
 This is a small test sample size, but DataStax Bulk Loader can load, unload, and count extremely large files.

-Now, all that is left is to view the data in the Astra DB console.
+Now, all that is left is to view the data in Astra Portal.

-Navigate back to the CQL Console tab in Astra DB console.
+Navigate back to the CQL Console tab in Astra Portal.

 Run the following command to see the output: